chen-grace-p4/APCSFinalProject/README.md

 6-2(class) Shriya A: I fixed the timer class- the display for the timer was not going down at a proper rate and got messed up if there was a gap between opening the game and clicking on the level.
 I also rounded the prices to two decimal places and coded the customer to leave if the timer ran out.

 6-2(class) Grace C: Added sprites for pepperoni and for customers.
 Fixed reset current level button.

+6-3(home) Shriya A: Finished the timer class- fixed it since it was only running when on the cashier screen.
+Also randomized the wait times for the customers.
+Deleted the orders from the notepad if they belonged to customers that left after timer ran out and also displayed that the timer ran out.